 Should I Cancel My Fall or Winter Trip?

-Given that the first case of COVID-19 happened just four months ago, it's incredibly difficult to predict where the world will be by the fall or winter.
+Given that the first case of COVID-19 happened in late December and continues to affect the world, it's incredibly difficult to predict where the world will be by the fall or winter.
 “I recommend waiting,” says Erling Gofus.
 “Frankly, I am not hopeful that international travel will be safe for the remainder of 2020.
 If you have an international trip booked for later this year, keep a close eye on your destination and our situation here at home.
 But I do feel confident that domestic travel will be safe and advisable later this summer.”

 Should I Cancel My Cruise?

-On April 9, the Centers for Disease Control and Prevention (CDC) extended its No-Sail Order for 100 days, essentially banning cruising through mid-July.
+The Centers for Disease Control and Prevention (CDC) still advises travelers to avoid cruises and many operators are canceling sailings through the summer.
 But don't go canceling your booking just yet.
 "I'd suggest waiting to let the cruise line cancel the trip if it's coming up soon," says Tanner Callais, founder and editor of travel site Cruzely.
 "When cruise lines have canceled past sailings, they've typically offered a 125 percent cruise credit on what you paid, or your money back.
 If you plan to sail once the outbreak is over, letting the cruise line cancel can get you a better deal."

 As for rebooking, there many unknowns about what the future holds.
 "I personally suggest waiting to sail until the fall.
 We are still in a mode with little overall testing and not enough data to make travel plans, as sad as it is financially for our industry," says Tom Baker, CEO of discount cruise site CruiseCenter.
 "This is devastating to us all, but a premature push to return will only take more lives and possibly kill travel altogether.
 We are really taking this just day-to-day."